 While on the surface, critics may be right, however, after looking at all of the intricate pieces that the Lakers offer, the Lakers presented the best opportunity for Lebron at this stage in his career.
-Moreover, you could go as far as to say that this may be the best team Lebron has ever played for in his career.
+Moreover, you could go as far as to say that this may be the best team Lebron has ever played with in his career.
 This article will highlight some of the reasons why Lebron signing with the Lakers was great for him and why the Lakers are a competitive team this season.

 The Laker organization has always been in a class by itself.
 Not only does it have more Hall of Famers than any other team, it has one of the most dedicated ownership groups, and Magic Johnson at the helm of the organization.
 Moreover, Rob Pelinka has represented and been associated with talented players and has a championship pedigree in the NCAA.
 Not to mention Luke Walton has won a title with the Lakers.
 This is a far better situation than Lebron had with the tumultuous Cavaliers organizations and even better than the Miami Heat.
-Moreover, LA is the biggest Market Lebron has ever played in his career and gives him the potential for growth off the court for his brand and businesses.
+Moreover, Los Angeles is the biggest market Lebron has ever played in his career and it gives him the potential for growth off the court for his brand.

-Moreover, despite playing for 15 seasons, Lebron has never played with an elite backcourt, allowing Lebron to function as a point forward for all the squads he played for in the past.
+Moreover, despite playing for 15 seasons, Lebron has never played with an elite backcourt, allowing Lebron to function as a point-forward for all the teams he has played for in the past.
 And while Kyrie was great, JR was spotty at best and never made great decisions on the court.
-This last postseason, a backcourt of George Hill and JR Smith averaged approximately 15 combined points per game and were outperformed by every backcourt they played in the playoffs.
+This last postseason, a backcourt of George Hill and JR Smith averaged approximately 15 points per game and were outperformed by every backcourt they played in the playoffs.